How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 The hotel, restaurant, and café industry also widely embraces the use of location-based applications.
 The most prominent example is Foursquare, which belongs to this group.

 At the start of its development, Foursquare helped users find a nearby location based on their interest.
 In 2014, the company launched another app called Swarm, which was designed for sharing locations with friends.
-These two are clear examples of how to create a location-based app for the HoReCa industry.
+These two are clear examples of geolocation services for the HoReCa industry.

 5. Automotive & Transportation [Moovit]